chrisvdweth/text-analysis-tutorial/README.md

 ### Data and Models

-Some of the packages require some additional data
+Some of the packages require additional data.

 #### spacy